Resident Involvement

 • be courteous, respectful and neighbourly at all times

-• to work closely with WHBC to maintain the quality of service in their neighbourhood
+• work closely with us to maintain the quality of services in their neighbourhood

-• to report issues that are outside of their role as a Champion directly to our Contact Centre
+• report issues outside of their role to our Contact Centre.